"Solving" means finding missing sides and angles.

 Six Different Types

-If you need to solve a triangle right now, then choose one of the six options below:
+If you need to solve a triangle right now choose one of the six options below:

 an Angle between